Homotopy units in A-infinity algebras: Introduction

 Let us comment on the hypotheses of Theorem \ref{hepi}.
 A symmetric monoidal model category $\C V$ \cite{ammmc} is \emph{simplicial} if it is equipped with a symmetric monoidal Quillen adjunction from the category of simplicial sets,

-The upper arrow will always denote the left adjoint in this kind of diagram.
+The upper arrow will always be the left adjoint in this kind of diagram.
 Similarly, $\C V$ is \emph{complicial} if it is equipped with a symmetric monoidal Quillen adjunction

-The strong unit axiom, introduced in \cite[Definition A.8]{htnso2}, says that tensoring with a cofibrant replacement $\tilde\unit$ of the tensor unit $\unit$ preserves all weak equivalences.
+The strong unit axiom, introduced in \cite[Definition A.9]{htnso2}, says that tensoring with a cofibrant replacement $\tilde\unit$ of the tensor unit $\unit$ preserves all weak equivalences.
 This obviously holds if $\unit$ is cofibrant, but it is also true in many other cases of interest, such as diagram spectra with the positive stable model structure \cite{mcds}.
-The rest of hypotheses are needed to have a model structure on $\operad{\C V}$ with fibrations and weak equivalences defined as in $\C V$, see \cite[Theorem 1.1]{htnso}.
+The rest of the hypotheses are needed to have a model structure on $\operad{\C V}$ with fibrations and weak equivalences defined as in $\C V$, see \cite[Theorem 1.1]{htnso}.

 The paper is structured as follows.
 Section \ref{hee} studies homotopy epimorphisms in arbitrary model categories.
 In Section \ref{operads} we recall what we need about operads and their homotopy theory.
 Sections \ref{grd} and \ref{DG} contain the proof of Theorem \ref{hepi} for two special categories $\C V$: groupoids and unbounded complexes over a commutative ring.
 In the last section, Section \ref{transavia}, we deduce the main theorem from these two specific cases.
-Section \ref{cylinder} deals with homotopies of morphisms between DG-operads in a very explicit way.
-This material is crucially used in Section \ref{DG}.
-It will be of further application in future work on DG-operads.

 We assume the reader familiarity with category theory and abstract homotopy theory.
 Some standard references are \cite{cwm2,hmc, hirschhorn}.
 For monoidal categories, functors, and adjunctions, we refer to \cite[Chapter 3]{mfsha}.